OliverNealDev/CyberStation/README.md

 Open the project in **Unity 6 (6000.3.8f1 or newer)** and load the main scene from `Assets/Scenes`.
 No external services or API keys are required.

-Or skip the editor and [play it in the browser on itch.io](https://olivernealdev.itch.io/cyber-station).
+Or skip the editor and [download the Windows build from itch.io](https://olivernealdev.itch.io/cyber-station).
+Cyber Station is a standalone Windows build, not a browser game: extract the zip and run the executable.

 ---